 3. About half of the activities above are actively controlled by your child.
 Meaning, they decide how long and hard to run, how many times to jump on the bed, or how many boxes they can pick up.
 This is ideal because they are determining what is the best level of input for their needs, and they know that better than anyone.
 However, some of these activities give passive proprioceptive input, like giving joint compressions, a hug, or a massage.
 That can also be a good thing, and may be necessary, just like it was for the 5 year old I helped at church, but you have to watch for cues that your child isn’t uncomfortable or disliking the input you’re offering.

 You’ve learned a lot: what proprioception is, why it matters, how to know if your child is seeking it.
 Plus, you’ve got tons of inspiration in over 80 different activities that give propriocpetive input.
-If you want to pull your plan together then don’t miss the FREE LIVE How to Create a Simple Sensory Diet Workshop!
-This is the last time it will be offered this year!
+If you want to pull your plan together then don’t miss the FREE How to Create a Simple Sensory Diet Workshop!

 More on Sensory Activities